meetkabeershah/meetkabeershah.github.io/_posts/2015-8-9-RocketBetaLaunch.md

  - a difficult mathematical sum,
  - some complex chemistry equation,
- - a accounts ledger query,
+ - an accounts ledger query,
  - an wordy essay,
  - etc.